New Jerusalem: Judaism and origin

 The Book of Zechariah expands upon Ezekiel's New Jerusalem.
-After the Second Temple was built after the exile, Jerusalem's population was only a few hundred.
+When the Second Temple was built, after the exile, Jerusalem's population was only a few hundred.
 There were no defensive city walls until 445 BCE.
 In the passage, the author writes about a city wall of fire to protect the enormous population.
 This text demonstrates the beginning of a progression of New Jerusalem thought.
 In Ezekiel, the focus is primarily on the human act of Temple construction.
 In Zechariah, the focus shifts to God's intercession in the founding of New Jerusalem.

 New Jerusalem is further extrapolated in Isaiah, where New Jerusalem is adorned with precious sapphires, jewels, and rubies.
 The city is described as a place free from terror and full of righteousness.
 Here, Isaiah provides an example of Jewish apocalypticism, where a hope for a perfected Jerusalem and freedom from oppression is revealed.

 As the original New Jerusalem composition, Ezekiel functioned as a source for later works such as 4 Ezra, 2 Baruch, Qumran documents, and the Book of Revelation.
 These texts used similar measurement language and expanded on the limited eschatological perspective in Ezekiel.